-What's the best way to freeze basil leaves so that they remain as fresh as possible and are easy to use in recipes throughout the winter?
-Here are six different ways put to the test!
+What are the best ways to freeze basil leaves so that they remain as fresh as possible and are easy to use in recipes throughout the winter?
+I put six different ways to the test and there was a clear winner that surprised me!

 Some links in this article are affiliate links and if you click on them I will receive a small commission at no cost to you.

-What is the best way to freeze basil leaves?
+What is the best way to freeze basil?

 6 Ways to Freeze Basil Leaves